Find Grad Schools

 The states with the most job growth for Allergist or Immunologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

-Allergist or Immunologist Salary
+Salary for an Allergist or Immunologist

-The salary for Allergists and Immunologists ranges between about $60,280 and $208,000 a year.
+The typical yearly salary for Allergists and Immunologists is somewhere between $60,280 and $208,000.

 undefined